dwarvesf/blog-hashnode/clfqnk57q000t0amjdsy47edz.md

 ## Introduction

-Over the past two years, we have developed NgheNhan - a trading platform that not only enables users to manage their accounts efficiently but also allows them to analyze market data and trading performance in realtime.
+Over the past two years, we have developed Hedge Foundation - a trading platform that not only enables users to manage their accounts efficiently but also allows them to analyze market data and trading performance in realtime.

 As the project expanded, our team faced challenges in managing dependencies and deploying updates across multiple repositories.
 Coordinating changes between components and maintaining consistency across codebases became increasingly difficult as our engineering team grew.
 This prompted our decision to migrate to a monorepo structure using Turbo.